 Can I get paid through Payoneer or Paypal?

-Yes, you can get paid through Payoneer—in fact we have many users who receive payments this way.
-When you log in to Payoneer, look for Global Payment Service.
+Yes, you can get paid through Payoneer—in fact, we have many users who receive payments this way.
+When you log in to Payoneer, go to Get paid and select Receiving accounts.
 It should give you an account number and routing number for your USD balance in Payoneer.
 You can then add it as a bank account in Pilot.

-We currently don’t support payments to PayPal, but you could try TransferWise Borderless if Payoneer is not an option.
+We currently don’t support payments to PayPal, but you could try Wise (formerly TransferWise Borderless) if Payoneer is not an option.
 Both will allow you to keep a balance in USD, which you can then convert to another currency and withdraw to your bank account.